bartificer/programming-by-stealth/docs/pbs48.md

 // TypeError: Explainer.instanceFn is not a function
 ```

-Instance functions can’t be called on the class/prototype itself, they have to be called on an instance of the class/prototype.
+Instance functions can’t be called on the class/prototype itself.
+They have to be called on an instance of the class/prototype.
 You can’t call instance functions without an instance!

 Let’s create two instances and access our instance property and function on each: